 Figure 5.15: 1ORS - Residue level stability during 500 ns simulation.
 WTSS1 and WTSS2 refer to the WT peptide stapled with a disulphide bond at positions L103C:L125C and L103C:R126C, respectively.
 The WT peptide with glycine linker is labelled as WTG.
 The WTX label shows the WT peptide with 5 residues terminal extension.
-Significance of these results was calculated by using s_i values from 3 replicates and a p-value < 0.0001 was found.
+Significance of these results was calculated by using $s_i$ values from 3 replicates and a p-value < 0.0001 was found.
+The explanation of secondary structure labels on x-axis is given in section 5.2.5.